 24. GlobeNewswire

-GlobeNewswire is a press release distribution tool that helps you to build media and influencer lists and monitor performance.
-It includes a feature that allows you to create an online newsroom to store data about a client’s brand.
+GlobeNewswire is a press release distribution tool that helps you build media and influencer lists and monitor performance.
+It allows you to create an online newsroom to store client brand data.

 Pricing: Upon Request